switcherapi/switcher-slack-app/README.md

 pytest
 ```

-> (After) Check if all tests are passing and it covers all possibilities
+> (After) Check if all tests are passing and covers the change being made:

 ```
 pytest --cov=src